jingweizhanghuai/Morn_doc/docs/json.rst

    ...
    mStringRelease(string);

-For file parsing, you can use ``mJSONLoad`` directly, or you can read the file and parse as string.
+For file parsing, you can use ``mJSONLoad`` directly, or can read file and parse it as JSON string.

 .. _header-n20: